katkahler/luhn-card-validator/README.md

 If that final sum is divisible by 10, the card number is valid.
 70 % 10 = 7, so this card is valid.
 The function returns sum%10 = 0, and in setup, it is printed in the console whether or not the number is valid based on lunh(input)

-This project was a quick creation to return to abstracting algorithms after doing lots of graphics work.